You can use the government’s business support finder toolkit, to see what support is available for you and your business.

-For further information, the British Business Bank have put together the following FAQ
+For further information, the British Business Bank has put together the following FAQ.

-- Be UK based, with turnover of no more than £45 million per annum
+- Be UK based, with a turnover of no more than £45 million per annum.

 - Have a borrowing proposal which, were it not for the current pandemic, would be considered viable by the lender, and for which the lender believes the provision of finance will enable the business to trade out of any short-to-medium term difficulty.

-- Are not an excluded trade or organisation (eg banks, building societies, insurers and reinsurers - but not insurance brokers)Application process:
+- Are not an excluded trade or organisation (eg banks, building societies, insurers and reinsurers - but not insurance brokers).

 - The scheme is now open for applications.
 All major banks are offering this scheme.
 To apply, you should talk to your bank or one of the other participating providers.
 We can assist in an application where appropriate.